 \subsection{Experiments}

 We validate our theory and proposed methods through simulations on feature selection for linear regression, and we evaluate the performance of BayesBag on real-data applications involving feature selection and phylogenetic tree reconstruction.
-Overall, our empirical results demonstrate that in the presence of significant misspecification, the bagged posterior produces more stable inferences and selects correct models more often than the standard posterior; on the other hand, when one of the models is correctly specified, the bagged posterior with $\numobs^{0.95} \le \bsnumobs \le \numobs$ is slightly more conservative than the standard posterior.
+Overall, our empirical results demonstrate that in the presence of significant misspecification, the bagged posterior produces more stable inferences and puts significant mass on optimal models more reliably than the usual Bayes posterior; on the other hand, when one of the models is correctly specified, the bagged posterior with $\numobs^{0.95} \le \bsnumobs \le \numobs$ is slightly more conservative than the posterior.
 Thus, BayesBag leads to more stable model selection results that are robust to minor changes in the model or representation of the data.

-\subsection{Related Work}
+\subsection{Related work}

-First, consider the parameter inference and prediction setting with a model smoothly parameterized by $\param \in \paramspace \subseteq \reals^{D}$.
+First, we discuss previous work in the parameter inference and prediction setting, with a model smoothly parameterized by $\param \in \paramspace \subseteq \reals^{D}$.
 In a short discussion paper, \citet{Buhlmann:2014} introduced the name ``BayesBag'' to refer to bagging the posterior, and he presented a few simulation results in a simple Gaussian location model.
-However, \citet{Buhlmann:2014} employed a parametric bootstrap, which does not bring much benefit in a misspecified setting.
-In contrast, in recent work \citep{Huggins:2019:BayesBagI}, we found that using the nonparametric bootstrap to implement BayesBag yielded significant benefits when performing parameter inference and prediction.
-In that work, we developed asymptotic theory for uncertainty quantification of the Kullback--Leibler optimal parameter, providing insight into the how to choose the bootstrap dataset size ($\bsnumobs = 2\numobs$ if the model is correctly specified, and $\bsnumobs=\numobs$ if the model is badly misspecified).
-Neither of these papers considered applications to model selection, which raises fundamentally different issues because it involves a discrete space where smoothness does not play a role.
+However, \citet{Buhlmann:2014} employed a parametric bootstrap, which does not provide much benefit in a misspecified setting.
+In contrast, in recent work \citep{Huggins:2019:BayesBagI}, we found that using the nonparametric bootstrap to implement BayesBag yielded significant benefits for parameter inference and prediction under misspecification.
+In that work, we developed asymptotic theory for uncertainty quantification of the Kullback--Leibler optimal parameter, providing insight into how to choose the bootstrap dataset size ($\bsnumobs = 2\numobs$ if the model is correctly specified, and $\bsnumobs=\numobs$ if the model is misspecified).
+Neither paper considered model selection, which raises fundamentally different issues because it involves a discrete space where smoothness does not play a role.
 Notably, our recommendation in this paper to take $\bsnumobs = o(\numobs)$ for model selection is very different from our recommendations for parameter inference and prediction.